workingtheory/express-ad/README.md

 ## Three-Step Setup

-1. First install this package in your electode app `yarn add express-ad`
+1. First install this package in your electrode app `yarn add express-ad`

 2. Then add the following in your electrode app's `/config` folder: